-In terms of what these phones have in common, every recent iPhone has that familiar notch that Apple debuted with last year's iPhone X. Also, none of these phones have a home button, so it's time to get familiar with how to close apps on the iPhone XS, XS Max and XR.
+In terms of what these phones have in common, every recent iPhone has that familiar notch that Apple debuted with the iPhone X. Also, none of these phones have a home button, so it's time to get familiar with how to close apps on the iPhone XS, XS Max and XR.

 iPhone XR vs. XS: Display